N0ULife/QueenBlogs/_posts/technopreneurship.md

 ---
 layout: post
 title: Tecnoprenseurship
-subtitle: Each post also has a subtitle
+subtitle:Each post also has a subtitle
 tags: [test, none]
 ---